IBM/z_ansible_collections_samples/zos_basics/factgathering/README.md

 - `ANSIBLE_CACHE_PLUGIN=jsonfile`
 - `ANSIBLE_CACHE_PLUGIN_CONNECTION='<some_folder_location>'`

-Example command to run playbook and output `ansible_files` to a local json file:
+Example command to run playbook and output `ansible_facts` to a local json file.
+`ansible_facts` is the variable in which the playbook stores various gathered facts.
+It is also where any facts gathered by default through the builtin Ansible fact gathering are stored.
 ```
 ANSIBLE_CACHE_PLUGIN=jsonfile ANSIBLE_CACHE_PLUGIN_CONNECTION='<some_folder_location>' ansible-playbook -i inventories gather-facts.yml
 ```